 Hamilton City Council recognises some change is needed but has been opposed to the four-entity model planned by the Government.

-The Government says the reform addresses national challenges, including ageing infrastructure and historical under-investment by councils.
+The Government says its reform addresses national challenges, including ageing infrastructure and historical under-investment by councils.
 There is also a bow-wave of wastewater plants to be reconsented, source water contamination, higher consumer expectations, the impacts of climate change and natural hazards, and huge looming costs.

 The Government’s view is that current arrangements will not be able to address these challenges.

-Two aspects of the reform have been completed – a change to regulations through the Water Services Bill, and the creation of a new regulator (Taumata Arowai) which has taken over drinking water compliance from the Ministry of Health.
-The third phase is a change to the delivery of services, creating four new regional organisations to manage Three Waters services, instead of 67 individual councils.
+Some aspects of the reform have been completed – a change to regulations through the Water Services Bill, and the creation of a new regulator (Taumata Arowai) which has taken over drinking water compliance from the Ministry of Health.
+The third phase is a change to the delivery of services, creating new regional organisations to manage Three Waters services, instead of 67 individual councils.

 As the reform programme has developed, we have been advocating on behalf of the Hamilton community, providing feedback to the Government at every opportunity, and ensuring the organisation is prepared for any change.

-Council’s most recent submission (July 2022) was to Parliament’s Finance and Expenditure Select Committee considering the Water Services Entities Bill.
+Council’s most recent submission (July 2023) was on the Water Services Entities Amendment Bill.

+Earlier, Council made a July 2022 submission to Parliament’s Finance and Expenditure Select Committee considering the Water Services Entities Bill.
 Council has also submitted to a working party on governance aspects of the reform (February 2022), and to the Minister of Local Government and Government (October 2021).
-The full submissions are available below.